Social Icons

 However, I have customised my privacy settings so that no one else can view the links I share or the updates I post.
 This decision has greatly reduced my concern about distracting others with content that may not be relevant or meaningful to them.
 What I find insightful or valuable is often deeply personal and does not always translate in the same way to others.
 In fact, I believe that some thoughts, memories, and moments are meant to remain personal and cherished in private rather than shared publicly.

 Just because I am connected, for example as Facebook friends, does not necessarily mean every aspect of my life needs to be displayed or broadcast with larger social circle.
 Because social media has cultivated a culture of visibility, many of us mostly feel obliged to share every experience.
 But I have come to value quiet reflection over constant sharing publicly.
-For me, meaningful moments do not need validation through likes or comments – they hold their worth in silence too.
+For me, meaningful moments do not need validation through likes or comments.
+They hold their worth in silence too.

 What I do not Post on Social Media

-That is why, I do not post personal milestones, family matters, or emotional experiences.
+That is why, things associated with my personal milestones, family matters, or emotional experiences are never posted on social media.
 These moments belong to an inner circle of people with whom I share genuine connection and for that I do not need any audience.
-I also refrain from posting opinions that may spark unnecessary conflict or misunderstanding.
+Likewise, the feelings that unfolds today due to the reaction of my emotion change the other day.

 Moreover, I avoid posting content for the sake of attention or affirmation.
 I do not believe every meal, sunset, or thought needs to be recorded or validated by likes.
 There is beauty in living quietly, in allowing some experiences to remain known only to oneself.